Alicepinch/roots-cafe/README.md

 This project was created in Gitpod workspaces and pushed to Github regularly.
 To deploy this project to github the process was:

-- Opened up the 'Roots-cafe'repository on github
+- Open the 'Roots-cafe'repository on github
 - Go to settings
-- Scrolled down to 'Github pages' section
+- Scroll down to 'Github pages' section
 - Select the master branch as the source, save these changes.
 - After refreshing the page the repo is published and the URL is generated.